Jacopo d'Angelo: Later education and career

 After a meeting between Jacopo and Chrysoloras, they decided to return to Constantinople in 1395.
 At the time of his arrival, the city was under siege by the Muslim Turks.
 There, Jacopo learned Greek and studied Ancient Greek texts.
-While in Constantinople, Jacopo met a scholar by the name of Manuel Calecas who was a well known theologian and "admirer of the patristic tradition and school of the Latin West."
+While in Constantinople, Jacopo met a scholar by the name of Manuel Calecas, who was a well-known theologian and "admirer of the patristic tradition and school of the Latin West."
 Coluccio wrote to Jacopo about learning Greek, stating that it was important to know "the vocabulary and the grammar and provide, rather, in memorizing the largest possible number of words and idioms, paying attention to their uses and meanings."
-Since the city and empire was collapsing, many Byzantine scholars fled Constantinople to Europe bringing with them different manuscripts from all periods of time.
+Since the city and empire were collapsing, many Byzantine scholars fled Constantinople to Europe, bringing with them different manuscripts from all periods of time.

-After their return, Chrysoloras would have a gain a full-time position at the school that he had established and taught between the years of 1397 and 1400.
-In 1400, Jacopo travelled to Rome where he continued to translate Greek texts into Latin.
+After their return, Chrysoloras would gain a full-time position at the school that he had established and taught between the years of 1397 and 1400.
+In 1400, Jacopo travelled to Rome, where he continued to translate Greek texts into Latin.
 He would also begin to translate the Greek manuscripts that were brought back from Constantinople.